Roland09/Lightsabers-Tutorial/README.md

 This is an educational tutorial, this free asset is for training purposes only.

+This repository covers the HDRP, there's an [additional repository for the Standard Render Pipeline](https://github.com/Roland09/Lightsabers-Tutorial-Standard).

 ### Introduction

 Two years ago, when I started with Unity, I created lightsaber (see Addendum #1) like weapons to toy around in VR.
 Those have always been free for personal usage.
 Today I thought I'd try lightsaber like weapons in HDRP and share them as well.
 You can find the source code on [github](https://github.com/Roland09/Lightsabers-Tutorial).